psaikali/beerkip/README.md

 * Once logged in, you can access your list of favorites beers.
 * You can use a form to create a new beer.
 * Data synchronization (push and pull) is fully integrated with a WordPress back-end (<a href="https://github.com/psaikali/beerkip-wp/">repo is here</a>).

+### Installation

+This app is using React Native v0.60.
+To install it and use it locally :

+1. Clone this repo.
+2. Run `npm install` to install dependencies.
+3. Launch your emulator/connect your device and run `react-native run-android`.

+_Note: the iOS links have not been set up, you might need to create them properly to make it work on iPhone devices._

 ### Branches
 You'll find a total of (at least) [7 branches](https://github.com/psaikali/beerkip/branches) on this repo, **each branch being related to a specific article tutorial** on my blog.